Ritalin & Adderall

 Taking stimulants isn’t like taking an antibiotic to cure an infection, it’s like wearing glasses so you can see, though the glasses don’t cure your vision problems.

 With that said, it’s important to understand how the stimulants work, and specifically what part of the body they affect.
-Stimulants are effective in treating ADHD mainly because the drug increases chemical levels in the brain that cause the subject to be more alert and focused.
+Stimulants are effective in treating ADHD mainly because the drug increases chemical levels in the brain that cause the subject to more alert and focused.

 One of these chemicals is dopamine.
 Dopamine is associated with the ‘feel-good’ responses.
 The brain releases this chemical after we partake in a rewarding experience like sexual activity or eating food items that we crave.